eladlachmi/homebridge-sleep-screen/README.md

 This is still at the very early stages.
 Use at your own risk.

+**Note: Currently this assumes you are running homebridge on the computer, which you want to control the screen of.
+I will try and make this more distributed later.**

 If you would like to contribute, feel free to send a PR my way.

 Enjoy!